 The scheme has evolved sine Year 1 and we now cover much more of the city than we did then.
 Indeed, this year we have added Butchery lane to the areas covered, and we hope to extend that in 2020.

-In most places, the lights cover the main street and then quickly ‘peter out’ in secondary streets; not in Canterbury!
+In many other towns and cities, the lights cover the main street and then quickly ‘peter out’ in secondary streets, but not in Canterbury!
 Our scheme starts in St Georges Street and runs all the way down through The Parade, St Peters Street and along St Dunstans Street to the railway crossing, including both sides of the Westgate Towers.
-They also run all the way from Castle Street and Mary de Castro Gardens across the city, including St Margarets Street, Butchery Lane, Mercery lane, Sun Street, Orange Street, Palace Street, The Borough and almost all the way down Northgate.
+They also run all the way from Castle Street across the city, including St Margarets Street, Butchery Lane, Mercery lane, Burgate Lane, Buttermarket, Sun Street, Orange Street, Palace Street, The Borough and almost all the way down Northgate.
 Gala tell us that this is a greater coverage of any of the locations in which they install lights.

 So, how much does this costs and what are we paying for?

-Over the five years, we will spend around £330,000 on the lights and the tree, as well as the power we use, a surprisingly small cost of around £2k per annum as the lights are all LED so very efficient (we also leave them on for 24 hours a day as the costs of installing timers is prohibitive versus the costs of the power; also, at this time of year it is often quite gloomy and so we get great value from them all day when that is the case.).
-The Christmas Tree on its own cost £1,800 each year and is supplied separately by Elveden Estate in Suffolk.
+Over the five years, we will spend around £340,000 on the lights, as well as the power we use, a surprisingly small cost of around £2k per annum as the lights are all LED so very efficient (we also leave them on for 24 hours a day as the costs of installing timers is prohibitive versus the costs of the power; also, at this time of year it is often quite gloomy and so we get great value from them all day when that is the case.).
+By deciding not to purchase an alpine tree this year, we have saved £1,800 (and a tree!).